What is Challenge Success?

 Our goal is to define the success of our school as a compassionate, inclusive, and collaborative community of academically engaged and healthy learners.

-Monta Vista is in the 2nd year of partnering with Challenge Success out of the Graduate School of Education at Stanford University.
+Monta Vista partners with Challenge Success out of the Graduate School of Education at Stanford University.
 Here's a summary of what Challenge Success believes:

 At Challenge Success we know it can be difficult to find balance and to parent in our overly competitive/winner-takes-all environment.
 We are here to help.